TekSavvy: History

 TekSavvy Solutions Inc. was founded in January 1998.
 The company ranked 27th in 2008, 33rd in 2009, 44th in 2010, and 33rd 2011 on the list of fastest-growing companies in Canada on Canadian Business Magazine's Profit 100 list.
 By 2011, it had been rated as the number one ISP in Canada by the users of DSLreports.com for five years.
 In 2012, it was 12th on the Branham 300 Top 20 Movers & Shakers list.

 Services

-While TekSavvy operates primarily by connecting its service to network access ("last mile" infrastructure) from Bell, Rogers, Cogeco, Shaw, Telus and Vidéotron, the service differs in terms of pricing and features according to the network access platform to which it is connected.
+While TekSavvy operates primarily by connecting its service to network access ("last mile" infrastructure) from Bell, Rogers, Cogeco, Shaw, Telus, Vidéotron, and Eastlink, the service differs in terms of pricing and features according to the network access platform to which it is connected.

 Broadband Business Internet, Fiber Dedicated Access, VOIP Telephony and Web hosting services are available in most service areas.

 Wireless broadband

 TekSavvy offers fixed wireless broadband (branded as "Sky Fi") in rural areas of Chatham-Kent and the counties of Lambton and Essex in Ontario using unlicensed spectrum.